evgenyslab/labmanual/docs/vim.md

 - exit
 - nerdtree
 - git integration
-- how to use command line?
+- how to use command line? -> use different tab or window.
+Do not use with VIM
 - how to use tabs
 - what plug in has good find?
 - plugin for completion